Revision Date: 11 May 2015

 Purchases over $5,000 and up to $25,000 will require a minimum of three (3) quotes to be taken by the Office of Procurement.
-At least two (2) quotes must be obtained from HUBs (companies owned by women or minorities).
+At least two (2) quotes must be obtained from HUBs (companies owned by women or minorities, or service disabled veterans).
 The Office of Procurement Services will approve exceptions to these procedures only when circumstances warrant deviation.

 Purchases over $25,000 will require formal written bids or proposals in response to a written solicitation issued by the Office of Procurement.
-At least two (2) bids or proposals must be obtained from HUBs (companies owned by women or minorities).
+At least two (2) bids or proposals must be obtained from HUBs (companies owned by women or minorities, or service disabled veterans).
 The Office of Procurement Services will approve exceptions to these procedures only when circumstances warrant deviation.

 Requisitions for Open Market Procurements